Julia Trotzki

 🥤 Cola & ginger beer – Classics for Cuba Libre, Dark 'n' Stormy, or Long Island Iced Tea.

-➡ Tip: Freshly squeezed lemon juice makes any cocktail immediately better than the ready-made bottle from the supermarket!
+➡ Tip: Freshly squeezed lemon juice immediately makes any cocktail better than the pre-made bottle from the supermarket!

 3. Bar Equipment – These 3 Things Are Enough at the Beginning